Skip to content

 Recipe Flow

-Recipes are used to create plans, and the Recipe Flow can create a corresponding Intent or a Commitment in a Plan, depending on if all the agents are known and the level of certainty of the planning.
+Recipes are used to create plans, and the Recipe Flow can create a corresponding Intent or a Commitment in a Plan, depending on if all the agents are known and on the level of certainty of the planning.
 See also Recipes, Planning from Recipe, Flows in motion: Recipe, Planning from Recipe example.

 Intent

 Intents describe potential future events which have not been agreed to by other agents, such as offers and requests.
 Intents are often used for discovering another agent to participate in a desired event.
-On the process side, for example, planned work could be an Intent, but planned work that some agent committed to do is a Commitment.
+On the process side, planned work could be an Intent, but planned work that some agent committed to do is a Commitment.
 See also Offers and Requests, Flows in motion: Offers and Requests, Offers and Requests examples.

 Commitment